-This major is suited for those who desire to enter a variety of fields, including biological research, medicine, dentistry, and veterinary science.
-The program includes a course sequence centered on the hierarchical levels of organization of living systems – the molecule, cell, organ system, individual organism, population, and community.
+This major is suited for those who desire to enter a variety of fields, including biological research, medicine, dentistry and veterinary science.
+The program includes a course sequence that covers the hierarchical levels of organization of living systems – molecule, organelle, cell, tissue, organ system, individual organism, population, community and ecosystem.
 Culminating the program is a sequence of courses intended to develop an approach to independent study through an experience in biological research.
-For Biology majors who wish to enter a specific field, electives can be chosen to satisfy their specific needs and interests.
+Biology majors who wish to enter specific fields can choose electives to satisfy their needs and interests.

 Biological scientists; clinical laboratory technologists; dentists; forensic scientists; medical doctors; medical scientists; science technicians; secondary teachers; veterinarians

 Biology; Chemistry; Calculus; Environmental Science; Physics

 Randy Krainock , Ph.D.

 Hoffman Hall, HO122

 Campus Box: # 10